meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 - Accept a ShardMap as part of their configuration from the control plane
 - Route pageserver requests according to that ShardMap

+This will not be trivial, but is necessary to enable sharding tenants without adding latency from extra hops through some intermediate service.

 ### Control Plane

+Tenants, or _Projects_ in the control plane, will each own a set of TenantShards (this will be 1 for small tenants).
+Logic for placement of tenant shards is just the same as the current logic for placing tenants.

+Tenant lifecycle operations like deletion will require fanning-out to all the shards in the tenant.
+The same goes for timeline creation and deletion: a timeline should not be considered created until it has been created in all shards.

 #### Publishing ShardMap updates

-The control plane will provide an API for the pageserver controller to publish updates to the ShardMap for a tenant.
-When such an update is provided, it will be used to update the configuration of any endpoints currently active for the tenant.

-The ShardMap will be opaque to the Control Plane: it doesn't need to do anything with it other than storing and passing on to endpoints.

-#### Attaching via the Pageserver Controller

-The Control Plane will issue attach/create API calls to the pageserver controller instead of directly to pageservers.
-This will relieve the control plane of the need to know about sharding.
+The control plane is the source of truth for the `ShardMap`, since it is the coordinating entitity that knows about all the shards and which pageservers they are attached to.
+This structure is then provided to the pageserver (for fanning out ingested WAL), and to the compute endpoints to enable them to find the right pageserver for a particular page.

-#### Enabling sharding for large tenants
+#### Selectively enabling sharding for large tenants

-The control plane will enable setting a "large tenant" hint via some higher layer, and pass this onward to the pageserver controller during tenant creation.
+The control plane will enable setting a "large tenant" hint during tenant creation via some UI, and use this to define the number of shards to create.
 The UI for setting this hint doesn't have to be generally visible to users: it may be something that is done by administrators for onboarding special known-large workloads.